YongERong/chrome-builtin-ai/README.md

 Enable microphone access under chrome://extensions -> gemini-nano-demo -> site settings.
 You can choose not to allow microphone permissions if you do not wish to use the speech-to-text feature.

+*Tabby runs into "NotSupportedError: The model attempted to output text in an untested language, and was prevented from doing so."*

+Disable chrome://flags/#text-safety-classifier

 *Tabby is having some other issues*

 Open an issue, we'll take a look!